AdamIsrael/adamisrael.com/content/fiction/dog-days/index.md

 <center>⁂</center>

-<p class="fiction first-letter">Bronwyn would have caught her breath, if she breathed in this newfound pure energy form.
+<p class="first-letter">Bronwyn would have caught her breath, if she breathed in this newfound pure energy form.
 She operated mostly on instinct, a mother’s and something even more elemental.
 When she saw Helena fall overboard she sank through the deck, down and outside.

 <p class="fiction">Flying was effortless now.
 She shot through the sky like a bolt of lightning, catching up with Helena and Westinghouse.
 She extended a bubble of energy around them, stopping their descent.